fission-codes/fission-server/design/api.md

 ---

-- Sends an email with a 6-digit verification code to given address
-- A hash of the code and email address is stored in a database
-- The code expires after 24 hours
-- Codes will be deleted when used

 ### POST `/api/v0/account`

----
+Registers a full account given an email verification code and delegates the account's access to given DID.
+In the future more UCANs may be involved in the delgation chain in the response.

 **Authorization**: UCAN with ability `account/create`.
 The resource DID will be the audience for returned UCANs.